-When an atom is bonded to three or more different groups and the exchange of two groups led to the formation of new stereoisomers then the central atom of the molecule is known as the stereogenic center.
-Stereoisomers have the same connectivities but are different in position of the same group in three-dimensional space.
+In stereochemistry, when an atom is bonded to three or more different groups and the exchange of two groups led to the formation of new stereoisomers then the central atom of the molecule is known as the stereogenic center.
+Stereoisomers have the same connectivities but are different in the position of the same group in three-dimensional space.

-Stereocenters have different configurations.
-These are drawn with dashes and wedges to show the configurations.
+Stereocenters have different chiral configurations.
+The structures of these molecules are drawn with dashes and wedges to show the configurations.
 They may have R or S configuration.
-The molecule may have one or more stereocenters.
-A molecule with one stereocenter can have two isomers.

-1 Stereocenters = 2 Stereoisomers or (maximum stereoisomers)
+1 Stereocenter = 2 Stereoisomers or (maximum stereoisomers)

 - 2n = stereoisomers